Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Novaspy

-Novaspy apple tree
+Novaspy apple trees

 An improved form of Northern Spy, and an excellent all-round apple for northern areas.